matuneville/uba-algo2/Practicas/Resueltos/guia6/resolucion.md

 \sum_{i=1}^{n} A^i = A^1 + A^2 + ... + A^{n-1} + A^n
 $$

 Como tengo que resolverlo por Divide & Conquer, tengo que reducir mi problema a pequeños problemas.
-Me fijo cómo queda viendo la sumatoria antes y despues de n/2 _(gracias Bian por la pista)_.
+Me fijo cómo queda viendo la sumatoria antes y despues de n/2 _(créditos a Bian por la pista)_.

 $$
 A^1 + A^2 + ... + A^{n-1} + A^n = A^1 + A^2 + ... + A^{n/2} + A^{n/2\ + 1} + A^{n/2\ + 2} + ... + A^{n}